toolness/scripted-mapping/README.md

 ## Prerequisites

-If all you want to do is play with existing data, you don't really need anything.
+If all you want to do is play with existing data or work on the web front-end, you don't really need anything aside from a web server that serves the root of the repository as static files.
+If you don't have one, consider using `python -m SimpleHTTPServer` or npm's [http-server][].

 If you want to update information about schools or origin locations, however, you'll need node v0.10 or higher, as well as a Google developer